CHAPTER 120B. CURRICULUM AND ASSESSMENT

 The commissioner shall report test data publicly and to stakeholders,

-including the performance achievement levels developed from students' unweighted test scores
+including the three performance baselines developed from students' unweighted mean test scores

 in each tested subject and a listing of demographic factors that strongly correlate with student